0Claire0/DWL_project_repo/README.md

 This repository was created in the context of a school project for the module of Data Warehouse and Data Lake Systems of [the Master in Applied Information and Data Science of the Lucerne University of Applied Sciences and Arts](https://www.hslu.ch/en/lucerne-school-of-business/degree-programmes/master/applied-information-and-data-science/).
 It aims at getting and connecting information from historic weather of 30 European cities and the lyrics of the daily Apple top 25 playlists from the same cities to confirm the role of weather in the tone of Apple Music users’ musical choices.

 The data collected during this project is supposed to be loaded into an Amazon S3 bucket.
 Moreover, a trigger is used there to get the data daily.
-If you want to load it somewhere else, you will need to adapt the code accordingly.
+If you want to load it somewhere else, you will need, sometimes, to adapt the code accordingly.

 ## How does it work?